Easy As Cookies

 This cake recipe is adapted from Smitten Kitchen, who adapted it from Sky High: Irresistable Triple-Layer Cakes.

-Calorie counts are an estimate only.
+Calorie counts calculated in MyNetDiary and are an estimate only.

 More Cakes